 Emerging International Leaders programme 2016-17

-Dee May was a Chevening Scholar from Malaysia, who took part in our Emerging International Leaders programme whilst working towards a Master's in multimedia journalism at the University of Westminster.
+Dee May was a Chevening Fellow from Malaysia, who took part in our Emerging International Leaders programme whilst working towards a Master's in multimedia journalism at the University of Westminster.

 Conversations she took part in at Cumberland Lodge inspired her to launch Malaysia's first biannual, independent food culture publication, Plates magazine, exploring the human stories behind the food we eat, 'one dish at a time'.